fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/nodejs.md

 #### Parameters

-Constructor only accepts an object which should contain following properties:

 | Name   | Type     | Default     | Description                                      |
 | ------ | -------- | ----------- | ------------------------------------------------ |
 | `host` | `String` | `127.0.0.1` | URL of the hosted FusionExport server            |
 | `port` | `Number` | 1337        | Port number where FusionExport server is running |

-These properties are useful when you are running FusionExport server on the choice of your port and host or running behind a proxy like Nginx.
-It allows your SDK to send request to the new host and port number where FusionExport is running.
+These properties are useful when you are running FusionExport server on the the port and host of your choice or running behind a proxy like Nginx.
+It allows the SDK to send request to the new host and port number where FusionExport is running.

 #### Example